knulli-cfw/knulli.org/docs/configure/multi-disc-games.md

 If you feel unsure how to achieve that, follow this guide.
 It will take you through the process step by step.

-!!! info "Make sure that 'ignore multi-disc content' is turned on"
+!!! info "Make sure that 'Ignore Multi-File Disk Content' is turned on"

     KNULLI comes with a setting that allows to hide or show the content (the individual discs) of multi-disc games.
 By default, hiding individual discs is turned **on**.
 However, if you have issues with individual discs unwantedly showing up on your Knulli device, make sure this feature is turned **on**.